To centralize or not to centralize your delivery operations?

 Yes, there is.

 Thanks to disruptive technology, like delivery management software, the game has changed.

 Before, small and medium businesses relied on manual planning, while large enterprises could afford to use on-premise solutions.

 The lack of suitable solutions meant most companies had to adopt a decentralized approach to their delivery operations.

-Technically, it’s impossible to imagine an operation that doesn’t take a cloud-first approach to delivery management.
+Technically, it’s impossible to imagine an operation that isn’t adopting a cloud-first approach to delivery logistics.

-A company with a centralized delivery operation can now decentralize specific processes using software.
+A company with a centralized delivery operation can now decentralize specific processes using the software.

-This can open your organization to new delivery management trends, like letting drivers upsell favorite products or services directly to your customers.
+This can open your organization to new delivery management trends, like letting drivers upsell favourite products or services directly to your customers.

 And with this third approach, the question is different than before.

 That is the question that is on every manager’s mind.
 It’s what keeps them awake at night.